ousli/Huawei-Matebook-D15-2020-Hackintosh/README.md

 19. Change `Launcher Option` from `None` to `Short`
 ![Launcher Option](img/opencore.png)
 20. Save and close OpenCore Configurator.
 Remove your USB key
-21. Restart your computer and enter to bios
+21. Restart your computer and enter to BIOS
-22. Disabled the boot of the partition with Windows (Test to find which one it is)
+22. Disabled the boot of the Windows partition  (Test to find which one it is)
 ![Bios](img/bios.jpg)
 23. Save and exit
 24. Now, your computer will boot to the OpenCore menu and you can choose between Windows and MacOS